kunaljadhav7/Doc-forg/README.md

 # Doc-forg
-DocForgisaDocumentForgerydetectionbasedprojectwhichusesYolov8architecturetodetectDigital Forgeries  andOverwriting/ Scribling Forgeries.
+DocForg is a Document Forgery detection based project which uses Yolov8 architecture to detect Digital Forgeries and Overwriting/ Scribling Forgeries.